khulnasoft/khulnasoft/doc/admin/observability/metrics.md

 Grafana will be available at http://host:3370/-/debug/grafana.

-> WARNING: Our Grafana instance runs in anonymous mode with all authentication turned off, since we rely on Sourcegraph's built-in authentication.
+> WARNING: Our Grafana instance runs in anonymous mode with all authentication turned off, since we rely on Khulnasoft's built-in authentication.
 > Please be careful when exposing it directly to external traffic.

 ## Prometheus